eclipsesource/jsonforms/README.md

-# JSONForms - More Forms.
+# JSON Forms - More Forms.
 Less Code

-### Complex Forms in the blink of an eye
+*Complex forms in the blink of an eye*

-# Getting started
+## Getting started

 1. Clone the seed app with `git clone https://github.com/eclipsesource/jsonforms-react-seed.git`
 2. Install dependencies with `npm ci` (or `npm install` when using an older version)
 3. Run the app with `npm run start`